ZhengZhang98/Brisk-Score-Recorder/README.md

 # Brisk-Score-Recorder
 The Alexa App that records the brisk score.
-This is a hackathone project that Ross and I finished in two days.
+This is a hackathone project that Ross and I finished in one days.
 We use the Alexa-Skills-Kit sdk for NodeJs to build the voice assistant that help users to update and track their scores when they play Brisk(an Italian poker game).
  ## Code Structure and Description
  ### AVS